Small business rate relief

 The support scheme will deliver business rate relief to qualifying ratepayer’s bills where these have increased due to the 2017 revaluation.
 The maximum award is £5,000

 We have the discretion to give hardship relief in exceptional circumstances.
-Please contact us for information.
+Please complete this

 Charity and community amateur sports club relief